dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 ## What is the meaning of Standard Deviation (SD) of the sampling distribution of the mean?

-## Sample Standard Error OR Standard Error of Sample Mean.
+## What is Sample Standard Error OR Standard Error of Sample Mean?

 The SD of the sampling distribution of the mean, also known as the **"standard error (SE) of the sample mean"**.
 It is a measure of the variability of the sample mean.
 It is used to estimate the precision of the sample mean as an estimate of the population mean.